ibm-cloud-docs/solution-tutorials/rework-users-teams-applications.hidden.md

 1. Create an instance of [{{site.data.keyword.at_full_notm}}](https://{DomainName}/observe/activitytracker/create) for the region to allow the audit of all API calls for the region.
 1. [Create a resource group for the environment](https://{DomainName}/account/resource-groups).
 1. Create the services {{site.data.keyword.cos_full_notm}}, {{site.data.keyword.la_full_notm}}, {{site.data.keyword.mon_full_notm}}, {{site.data.keyword.Db2_on_Cloud_long_notm}} and {{site.data.keyword.cloudant_short_notm}} in this group.
+1. Create a [Virtual Private Cloud](https://{DomainName}/vpc-ext/network/vpcs) including subnets.
+Select the resource group you created earlier and the region.
-1. [Create a new Kubernetes cluster](https://{DomainName}/kubernetes/catalog/cluster) in {{site.data.keyword.containershort_notm}}, make sure to select the resource group created above.
+1. [Create a new Kubernetes cluster](https://{DomainName}/kubernetes/catalog/cluster) in {{site.data.keyword.containershort_notm}}, under **Infrastructure** select the new VPC as target, make sure to select the resource group created above.
 1. From the Kubernetes cluster connect to the {{site.data.keyword.la_full_notm}} and {{site.data.keyword.mon_full_notm}} service instances to send logs and to monitor the cluster.

 The following diagram shows where the project resources are created under the account: